tally-evals/tally/packages/trajectories/ARCHITECTURE.md

-# @tally/trajectories — Architectural Plan (Docs Only)
+# @tally/trajectories — Architecture

-This document outlines a reusable, framework-agnostic “trajectory generator” for multi-turn conversations.
+This document describes a reusable, framework-agnostic “trajectory generator” for multi-turn conversations.
 It enables simulating both sides of a dialogue by letting an AI act as a user, orchestrating strict/loose step plans, and integrating with multiple LLM runtimes via adapters (AI SDK, Mastra).

-Implementation is intentionally deferred.
-This document serves as a detailed blueprint for future development and API stabilization with strong type-safety.
+Status: Implemented.
+The code reflects the concepts below; specifics are noted where behavior evolved.

 ---